INTRODUCTION TO LITTLE SEOUL

 SHOPPING IN LITTLE SEOUL and THE GARDEN GROVE GALLERIA

-Construction of the Garden Grove Galleria began in 2005.
-The original design called for two levels of shops, six levels of condos, and given its size it was set to become an icon of the neighborhood.
+Construction of the Garden Grove Galleria began in 2004.
+The original design called for two levels of shops, six levels of condos, and given its size, it was set to become an icon of the neighborhood.
 Construction halted in 2008 and in 2010, the Garden Grove Galleria sued Cathay Bank for a breach of contract.
 Two months later Cathay counter-sued for essentially the same.
 More suits followed and the design plans were changed — the condos were to become apartments — but nine years later it still stands, only partially complete and rusting.

 Complete and functioning (if sometimes barely) shopping centers in Little Seoul including Arirang Galleria,Brookhurst North Shopping Center, Garden Grove Shopping Center, Gilbert Plaza, Golden Plaza,Hanmi Plaza, Ka-Ju Plaza, Korea Plaza, Koreatown Mall, New Seoul Plaza, Newland Plaza, Newton Plaza, Town-Center Plaza, and Western Shopping Center.

-Business hours in Little Seoul vary greatly but the nightlife seems to make its home in Club Rendevous, Frat House (not a dudebro sports bar) and Soju Belly as well as karaoke clubs (noraebong), which include B & G Karoake, Cafeoke Ding Dong Dang, Karaoke Nice, and Idol Karaoke.
+Business hours in Little Seoul vary greatly but the nightlife seems to make its home in Club Rendevous, Frat House (not a dudebro sports bar) and Soju Belly as well as karaoke clubs (noraebong), which include B & G Karaoke, Cafeoke Ding Dong Dang, Karaoke Nice, and Idol Karaoke.

 There are also several billiard and ping-pong halls too, including GG Billiards and Ping Pong (also listed as Hyundai Billiard), 2000 Points Billiards (which also has ping-pong), and King Billiard (which may or may not have ping pong).